top of page

 • The relevance of the data.

-Note: In order to visualise and measure your geo-spatial data within the wider context of the system domain, it is imperative to accurately position it in the correct coordinate reference system.
+Note: In order to visualise and measure your geo-spatial data within the wider context of the project domain, it is imperative to accurately position it in the correct coordinate reference system.

 Assumptions About Your Data